STOCKPORT, CHESHIRE, ENGLAND

-“Indeed, Dahdo, there may be, but it be perilous up there.”
+"Indeed, there may be, but it be perilous up there."

 "I'll be going up to look, John, for I need to be knowing myself."

-“I’ll be taking care, Nancy dear.
-I’ll be back down those stairs quick as lightning if I’m afeared.”
-He gave her hand a reassuring squeeze and went up.
-Joe followed him slowly.
-They looked around the room.
+"I'll be taking care, Nancy dear.
+I'll be back down those stairs quick as lightning if I'm afeared."
+He gave her hand a reassuring squeeze, lit the night candle, unlatched the stairwell door and cautiously went up.
 No further damage could be seen, although the terrible noises continued unabated.
-He moved quickly and took the candle to the front bedroom window, Joe next to him, lifted the latch and pushed the window out.
-In an instant, the candle went out and they were plunged into blackness.
+John went to the front bedroom window, lifted the latch and pushed the window out.
+In an instant, the candle went out and he was plunged into blackness.

 The snow came right up to the first floor of the cottages and houses lining the entire length of Lower Hillgate.
 It was as if the street had disappeared.
 It took another moment to get his bearings, then as the wind gusted he saw glimpses of glowing chimney tops.
 His eyes adjusted a little more and suddenly, through a gap in the driven snow, he saw a glimpse of a candle in the window of the cottage directly opposite him.
 The McNamaras were doing the same thing he was.
 And in that glimpse, John saw the outline of the McNamara's roof, a slightly lighter shade of blackness than the sky behind it.
 The roof was buried under so much snow that it looked like another storey had been added to it.
 It was far worse than he could have imagined, for he knew the roof above his head carried equally as much snow.
 And the houses on the hill behind his cottage as much again.
 If that came down, his cottage would be buried under an avalanche.

-John closed the window quickly, wordlessly turned his father-in-law toward the stairs and they felt their way in the dark to the top step where they could navigate down by the glow from the fire.
-He closed the door at the bottom, dropping the latch quietly.
+John closed the window quickly, feeling the freezing air seeping under its old frame, then made his way toward the stairs and carefully navigated down by the glow from the fire.
+He closed the door at the bottom and dropped the latch quietly.
 He did not want to alarm his family any more than they were already, but there would be little sleep that night.

 Nancy said anxiously, "Is it bad?"

-“It is, Nancy, there’s no denying it.
-But there’s nought we can do.”
+"It is, Nancy, there's no denying it.
+But there's nowt we can do."

-“And your Da and Jim’s family?”
-John’s father, Jimmy Elliott and his brother, Jim lived on the same road further up the valley on Upper Hillgate, working at another of the mills, but he knew their plight was no different from theirs.
+"Your Da and your brother and Betty and the bairns..."
+Nancy's face reflected her fear.
+John's father, Jimmy Elliott, and his brother, Jim lived on the same road further up the valley on Upper Hillgate.
 Their cottage was old, thatched and sturdy, too, unlike the newer houses being built to the west of Hillgate.
-And he knew his father and brother to be capable men.
+John knew his father and brother to be capable men.
 They would be doing much the same as he was tonight.

-“They must fare as well as they can, just as we must.
+"They must fare as best they can, just as we must.
 Upper Hillgate will be much the same as here.
-There’ll be none spared this storm tonight, rich and poor alike.”
+There'll be none spared this storm tonight, rich and poor alike."

 Dahdo Joe said, "Leave it, girl.
 Tis all the air we'll be getting til this be over.
 You'll be suffocating us if you block that off."